 - II – Forest

 - VIII – Public Health

 For information and study materials for the Aerial Exams, send your request to:

 Attn: M. Eugene Merkl Jr.

 Make checks payable to CMREC.

-The General Standards booklet is $30.00.
-The cost for the Specific Standards (Aerial Application) Category 11 is $30.00 per copy.
+The General Standards and categories I(A)-VIII are $30.00 per booklet.
+The cost for the Specific Standards (Aerial Application) Category 11 is $35.00 per copy.